Andre601/mkdocs-materialx/docs/contributing/reporting-a-bug.md

 # Bug reports

-Material for MkDocs is an actively maintained project that we constantly strive to improve.
+MaterialX for MkDocs is an actively maintained project that we constantly strive to improve.
 With a project of this size and complexity, bugs may occur.
 If you think you have discovered a bug, you can help us by submitting an issue in our public [issue tracker], following this guide.